tramarobin/fctSnPM/README.md

 * `tTests.Tsignificant` contains the logical for the significance (Tcontinuum > Tthreshold) (1 if significant, 0 if not).
 This value is corrected with the result of the corresponding ANOVA and previous t-tests.

 * `tTests.clusterLocation` is a structure (one for each significant cluster) that contains the location (start and end as indexes) of each significant cluster.
 * `tTests.clusterP` is a structure (one for each significant cluster) that contains the p-value of each significant cluster.
+This value is corrected with inverse Bonferonni correction.
 `clusterLocation` and `clusterP` are created only in one dimension and are not corrected with the result of the ANOVA.

 * `tTests.contourSignificant` represents a modified T-value continuum to display smoother contour plots.